AgustaWestland AW189: Operational history

 In July 2013, AgustaWestland reported that they had received over 80 orders and options placed for the AW189.
 By March 2015, there were roughly 150 orders for the AW189.

 On 7 January 2015, AgustaWestland announced that it had concluded a deal to supply 160 AW189s to the Russian oil company Rosneft by 2025.
 These helicopters will be produced by HeliVert, a joint venture between Finmeccanica-AgustaWestland and Russian Helicopters (a subsidiary of the corporation Rostec).
 Under the terms of the agreement made in 2015, HeliVert shall be responsible for final assembly of AW189s destined for the Russian and Commonwealth of Independent States (CIS) nations at its Tomilino plant near Moscow, the firm shall also receive an exclusive licence to market and manufacture the AW189 throughout the Russian and CIS market.

 In August 2013, UK-based Bristow Helicopters began promoting the AW189 to their offshore clients; Bristow intended to replace their Eurocopter AS332 Super Puma fleet with the AW189.
 On 21 July 2014, Bristow, who served as the launch customer for the AW189, performed their first commercial flight of the type.
 Bristow is to procure 11 SAR-configured AW189s as part of an 11-year contract under which Bristow is to take over SAR operations in the United Kingdom from the Royal Navy and Royal Air Force.
 On 19 January 2015, U.S. helicopter operator AAR Airlift and partner British International Helicopters (BIH) were granted a £180 million ($275 million) 10-year contract, beginning in April 2016, to support UK defence ministry operations in the Falkland Islands.
 Two AW189s will conduct SAR duties on behalf of British Forces garrisoned at Mount Pleasant Airfield on the South Atlantic islands, replacing RAF Sea Kings that will be retired at the end of March 2016.

 In July 2014, Asia-Pacific launch customer Weststar Aviation received its first AW189 in a ceremony at the Farnborough Airshow in Hampshire, England.
 In November 2014, Middle Eastern launch customer Gulf Helicopters formally launched their first batch of AW189s into operational service.
 In October 2014, Lease Corporation International (LCI) became the first aircraft lessor to take delivery of the AW189.

 After the Beijing Municipal Public Security Bureau ordered two AW189 in November 2021, the Ministry of Transport of the People's Republic of China order six AW189 for its Rescue and Salvage Bureau in March 2022, the six AW189 are expected to be delivered by 2023.
 At March 2022, there are 73 AW189s in service globally.

+In July 2026, Norwegian operator Equinor temporarily withdrew its two AW189 helicopters from regular offshore passenger service after the company's employee safety representatives exercised their statutory right to halt operations due to concerns over cabin noise and reported health complaints from passengers, including tinnitus, headaches, discomfort and fatigue.
+The helicopters were replaced by AW139s pending further assessment.